SocietyForArtisticResearch/rc-pandoc-help/04-A-menus.md

 * top : all top sides will be aligned
 * bottom : all bottom sides will be aligned
 * center on vertical axis : the tools will all be centered around one vertical line (like centered text !)
-* center on horizontal axis : the horizontal middle of the tools will al be on the same horizontal line
+* center on horizontal axis : the horizontal middle of the tools will all be on the same horizontal line
 * distribute left edges equally: the left and rightmost tool stay in the same place, equally space the left sides of the tools in between
 * distribute top edges equally: the top and bottom tool stay the same, equally space the top sides of the tools in between
 * make vertical gaps equal: the gaps between tools are all made the same (by dividing the sum of gaps equally)